Economic Systems: Capitalism, Communism, and Socialism

 Or consider the difference between North and South Korea:

 Communism and socialism give great power to a few individuals who then become obsessed with retaining their power, even at the tremendous expense of society.
 For instance, Cuba and North Korea are almost completely communistic, and even though the Communist governments in both countries have controlled their countries for years, their people remain mired in abject poverty.
-Consequentially, the people of Cuba and North Korea are mere economic slaves who are used to enrich the communist dictators of these countries.
+Consequentially, the people of Cuba and North Korea are mere economic slaves, subjugated to enrich the communist dictators of these countries.

 The other major problem with communism and socialism is that not only are the major leaders almost completely ignorant of economics and of the needs or wants of their people, but it is very difficult to remove them, in spite of their detriment to the economy.
 Even when a communist, such as Hugo Chávez in Venezuela, is elected in a democratic election, his primary goal is to retain his own power, even as the economy crumbles around him, because of gross mismanagement.